gabeshepherd/timecards-payroll-prototype/README.md

 ## Feedback

-If you have feedback or would like to request changes, please share them in the project discussion thread so they can be reviewed and prioritized.
+If you have feedback or would like to request changes, please reach out to Eric or Gabe on Slack.